 The webinar participants grew silent.
 Many had never considered the implications in that simple request.
 ACTE’s IAED initiatives call on CTE professionals to reflect.
 Look inward to discover what small changes you can make to enrich the learning experience for all students.

 Project Implicit offers several Implicit Association Tests that help educate the public on unconscious bias.
 Additionally, ACTE maintains a library of IAED resources available for career and technical educators.

 Allies must lend their support and their voices.

 Filmmakers Ashley Maria and Lea-Ann Woodward Berst recommended that young, ambitious women need sponsors in the workplace.
 After all, it’s about who you know.
 You!
 We know you, and we need you.
 We need leaders in CTE to create opportunities for women to rise and be heard.
 But we must also hear your voices in the chorus.

 In the webinar, Snehal Bhakta reflected on his own role in empowering young women toward high-wage, high-demand careers in STEM.
 “We need to provide opportunities to young women.
 But it’s also on me to continue being an ally.
 And to be vocal.

 “I wasn’t always as vocal as I should have been.
 Now, being part of ACTE’s IAED Advisory Group, I want to be more vocal.
 Because I want to be more vocal.
 Because I want other men — other men of color, other people of color — to understand that we can solve some these issues by working together.”

 Career and technical educators work with dedication to prepare the workforce.
-Our classrooms are filled with young, ambitious women ready to take on the world’s challenges.
+And our classrooms are filled with diverse young people ready to take on the world’s challenges.
 Create the space and call them out loud.
 They are pioneers!